Faculty for the Department of Educational Leadership and Policy

 Manages and coordinates multiple research and evaluation grants and contracts for the Educational Research Center.

 Focuses research on student success and graduation initiatives, including innovative college readiness assignments, student success programs and understanding the completion agenda.

-As Assistant Director of Research at CCCSE, Bohlig's research interests center on student success at community colleges and the effects of enrollment status and developmental education on persistence and completion.
+Research interests center on student success at community colleges and the effects of enrollment status and developmental education on persistence and completion.

 Focuses on issues that affect underrepresented students and faculty related to identity intersectionality and performativity, particularly critical theories and constructs of gender, sexuality, race, and class.

 Research interests include immigrant bilinguals' transition from adolescence to young adulthood, as well as their associated educational processes.

 Coordinates learning objectives, knowledge development, and practical experiences through internships that contribute to a cohesive, high quality education in administration.

 Teaches topics in civil rights and the intersection of law and policy in education; served as assistant secretary of education for Civil Rights during the Clinton administration.

 Examines collaborative approaches involving community organizations and stakeholders that improve academic achievement and reduce opportunity gaps for students.

 Leverages the state's vast data resources to inform higher education policy and improve student success and educational equity in Texas with her team.